Credit Limit Too Low?

 Whether you've ever missed or been late in making repayments.

-Scoring out 'players'.
-Though it's difficult to do, banks will score out people they think are playing the system.
+Though it's difficult to do, banks will try to score out people they think are playing the system.

 In general, credit limits are lower and it's more difficult to get accepted than a few years ago.